 Part One: The Memoir

-On Writing: A Memoir of the Craft does not just describe stories of King’s childhood.
-It is, at times, hilarious, and it is fascinating to learn the events occurring in King’s life as he was writing best-selling novels.
-It is also comforting to know that a writer as talented as King received multiple rejections; rather than being discouraged, King was bolstered by his negative responses.
-The lesson to be learned here, then, is that with enough persistence, luck and hard work, it is possible to have a story published.
+King’s anecdotes of his childhood are, at times, flat-out hilarious (e.g. his misunderstanding that a bitch was a tall woman), and it is always fascinating for wannabe writers to learn about the challenges a now wealthy and popular bestselling author endured.
+King received rejection after rejection early in his career, but rather than being discouraged, he was bolstered by the negative responses.
+The lesson to be learned here, courtesy of the former teacher, is that with enough persistence, luck and hard work, it is possible to have a story published.

 Part Two: The Advice

-What makes On Writing: A Memoir of the Craft inspiring is that King’s advice is grounded in experience.
-Having been repeatedly rejected as a new writer, and now being a well-known, successful novelist, King relates his learning lessons and opinions.
-While his advice could seem condescending, it is not; King’s narrative reflects that of a teacher’s, and his advice should be taken as someone who knows his subject well.
+All joking aside, what makes On Writing: A Memoir of the Craft inspiring is that King’s advice is grounded in experience.
+Having been repeatedly rejected as a new writer, and now being a successful novelist, King is in a position to relate his learning lessons and opinions.
+While his advice could seem condescending, it is not; King’s narrative reflects that of a teacher’s, and his advice should be taken seriously from one who knows his subject.
 And King knows writing.